vsergeyev/tensorflow-grafana-playground/README.md

-# tensorflow-grafana-playground
-Tensorflow JS playground with time series
+# Tensorflow JS playground with time series

+ * Models are in JavaScript
+ * Real performance metrics data included for testing
+ * LSTM / RNN / Perceptrons